theadell/authress/README.md

 - Token Introspection: Supports token introspection for cases where you need to verify token status directly with the authorization server.
 - Middleware: Provides middleware for validating JWTs in HTTP requests.

-### TODO:
-- Token Rotation Support: Handling automatic key rotation from the authorization server.
-- Additional Signing Algorithms: Currently, only RSA is supported.

 ### Installation
 ```sh